Wacced Out Murals

-"Wacced Out Murals" (stylized in lowercase) is a song by American rapper Kendrick Lamar.
+"Wacced Out Murals" (stylized in all lowercase) is a song by American rapper Kendrick Lamar.
 It was released through PGLang and Interscope Records from his sixth studio album, GNX, on November 22, 2024.
 The song was produced by Sounwave, Jack Antonoff, Craig Balmoris, Dahi, Frano, and Tyler Reese, with additional production by Matthew "M-Tech" Bernard and Tim Maxey.
 The song features vocals by Mexican mariachi-singer Deyra Barrera, who also co-wrote the song with Lamar.

 Content

 The song starts with a vocal introduction in Spanish by Deyra Barrera.

 The first verse focuses on the mixed reactions to Lamar's announcement as the headliner for the 2025 Super Bowl Halftime Show.
 Lamar reflects on his disappointment with a lack of support from some artists.
 He also acknowledges his gratitude for positive recognition, notably from Nas, whom he praises for offering congratulations after his Super Bowl win.
 Shortly after the release of GNX, Nas praised and congratulated Lamar through a post on his Instagram account.